stefan-hoeck/idris2-pack/example2/README.md

 * chem-smiles-example: A simplified SMILES parser for molecules.
-  In addition to some officially supported dependencies, this also depends on chem-core-example and chem-formula-example from the first example project, but we assume these are maintained by a different programmer in our teams, while we are responsible of implementing the SMILES parser.
+  In addition to some officially supported dependencies, this also depends on chem-core-example and chem-formula-example from the first example project, but we assume these are maintained by different programmers in our team, while we are responsible of implementing the SMILES parser.
-* chem-smiles-example-test: A small test suite for the SMILE parser.
+* chem-smiles-example-test: A small test suite for the SMILES parser.

 As in the first example, we add a `pack.toml` file to the project's root directory listing all custom libraries and apps including the